atom-box/notes/SQL-notes-codecademy-Week-5.md

 And one anti-example:  don't try cocaine.
 Ever.
 Amazing example of the work pace:  Caribou LP, in 8 days, not only recorded, but also written.
 (Backing vocals and horns were outsourced and added later.)

-When my fater-in-law visits we do calistenics.
+When my father-in-law visits we do calistenics.
 He taught me this morning to stick my foot through a paint can and do quadriceps in a chair.

 Next action, Monday:  Zed Shaw the error part.
 Copy the last two lessons!!!!